 Beard growth oils are moisturizing, leave-in conditioning products made to help your beard hair grow faster.
 These formulas include carrier oils, essential oils, and typically 1-2 hair growth elements, such as biotin or saw palmetto oil.

-Does Beard Growth Oil Work for Everyone?
+Does Beard Growth Oil Help Grow a Beard?

 While there aren’t any official studies on specific beard growth oils, there have been studies on ingredients in these products, such as biotin, tea tree oil, Jamaican black castor oil, and saw palmetto oil.